 - strawberry frozé - this popular frozen summer cocktail is surprisingly easy to make at home!

 You can also use this strawberry simple syrup to sweeten non-alcoholic beverages and mocktails!
 I love using it in iced coffee.
+Here are a few of my favorite drinks to use this syrup in:

 - strawberry lemonade - instead of using sugar in a lemonade recipe, use this syrup!